 Let’s face it – not everyone wants to sit in a cubicle all day pushing papers.
 There’s something fulfilling about helping people improve their homes.
 There’s something magical about the creative process of turning raw materials into beautiful living spaces that will be enjoyed for generations.
 It takes design expertise, people skills, and craftsmanship which is often taught, not in a classroom, but out in the field.

 Wondering how you can get involved in helping to solve the skilled trade crisis?
 Don’t underestimate the impact you can make.
 We need your help!
-Email our Executive Director, Mike Waite, to find out how to best use your skills, experience and knowledge to make a real difference.
+Email our Executive Director, Mara Esser, to find out how to best use your skills, experience and knowledge to make a real difference.